 With less than seven months to the GDPR deadline, preparations should be at the top of the company’s board room agenda.
 There is no time for businesses to delay in preparing for one of the biggest changes to data protection law.
 Failure to do so can leave your company open to enforcement action that can damage your public reputation as well as bank balance.

 The QX team has been working hard to ensure that our clients and our business are prepared for GDPR before May 2018.
 QX’s VP of Information Security, Amit Simon has been entrusted with an additional role of company Data Protection Officer (DPO) and will be responsible for reviewing QX’s regulatory compliance.
 With a Master’s in Information Technology and a Lean Six Sigma Black Belt, Amit has extensive experience in driving the process excellence vision of QX through tools and frameworks like ISO 9001, ISO 27001 and Lean and Six sigma.
-He has recently passed his IBITGQ certified GDPR Practitioner examination and will act as the main point of contact for the EU commission during any audits and reviews.
-His knowledge and experience in this area is also available for QX clients, if they need look at their current processes in preparation for GDPR.
+He has recently passed his IBITGQ Certified GDPR Practitioner examination and will act as the main point of contact for the EU commission during any audits and reviews.
+His knowledge, as well as experience in this area, is also available for QX clients should they need to look at their current processes in preparation for GDPR.

 QX has its GDPR implementation programme in place.
 We are bringing additional clarity to the following aspects of our information security processes: